department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/BDD-research-findings.md

 7. What do veterans think will happen after the BDD claim form is submitted online?

 ## Key Findings
-1.
-- Four users have heard about the BDD program, and two had filed before through a VSO.
-One had a good experience working with a VSO, one had a bad experience.
+1. Four users have heard about the BDD program, and two had filed before with help of VSO.
+(One had a good experience, one had a bad experience.)
-- All users see clear value in being able to file a BDD claim online.
+All users see clear value in being able to file a BDD claim online.
-2.
-- Six of ten users did not find the relevant BDD info on VA.gov.
-Locating this info on VA.gov seemed arbitrary, and users felt that it was buried and too hard to find.
+2. Six of ten users did not find the relevant BDD info on VA.gov.
+Locating this info on VA.gov seemed arbitrary, and users felt that it was buried, and too hard to find.
-3.
-- Many users seemed hesitant where to go on the Content page ("How to file a VA disability claim") in order to start a claim. - All users eventually found the call-to-action button. - A few users think they might have navigated away from this page.
+3. Several users seemed unsure where to go on the Content page in order to start a claim.
+All users eventually found the call-to-action button. - A few users think they might have navigated away from this page.
-- Users are confused by seeing a blue and a green Sign in button: “Do they do the same thing?”
+Users are confused by seeing a blue and a green Sign in button: “Do they do the same thing?”
-4.
-- A couple of users think there is a need for selecting and uploading many documents at once (with one-click) on the Upload evidence page.
+4. A couple of users think there is a need for selecting and uploading many documents at once (with one-click) on the Upload evidence page.
-- Several users find the page “Details about your condition” unnecessary in the flow.
+Several users find the page “Details about your condition” unnecessary in the flow.
-- Several users prefer to add all the New conditions they want to claim at once, and then be asked details for each of these.
+Several users prefer to add all the New conditions they want to claim at once, and then be asked details for each of these.
-5.
-- Several users would like an email confirmation after completing the form, and a print button on the last (Submission) page.
+5. Several users would like an email confirmation after completing the form, and a print button on the last (Submission) page.
 Users appreciate the tracking option.
-6.
-- A couple of users have security concerns about uploading private medical records to this web page.
+6. A couple of users have security concerns about uploading private medical records to this web page.
-7.
-- Users expect a phone call about a claim exam.
+7. Users expect a phone call about a claim exam.
 Users hope to receive an email confirmation about VA having received their claim.
-- Users hope to receive some sort of time estimation.
-- Several users belive there will be few updates and a lack of visibility into the VA claim process.
+Users hope to receive some sort of time estimation.
+Several users belive there will be few updates and a lack of visibility into the VA claim process.
 They think VA will only get in contact when they need info/records, and then get in touch again when claim is processed and their decision is made.